P2C Math Bridge

 Schools don’t have an Algebra problem… they have an algebra readiness problem.

-P2C Math Bridge (Bridge) is designed to bridge learning gaps, combat learning loss, and ensure students have the fundamental skills needed to succeed in high school math.
+P2C Math Bridge (Bridge) is designed to bridge learning gaps in math, combat learning loss, and ensure students have the fundamental skills needed to succeed in high school math.

 Bridge lessons provide scaffolded support for students to sharpen their core math skills before tackling Pre-Algebra, Algebra I, Geometry, and Algebra II coursework.